 This gives us exactly the same results we got from proc glm.
 The point is that multivariate analysis of variance is just a special case of multivariate regression; you can do it either way.
-Proc reg can give more control over the details, but at the cost of setting up your own dummy variables.
+Proc reg can give you a little more control over the details, but at the cost of setting up your own dummy variables.